 And recently, I came across the suggestion that the film But I’m A Cheerleader is considered a queer comedy to some, which made me do a little bit of a double-take causing me to rewatch it because I recall that film being very David Lynchian.

 I have this view because before I watched But I’m A Cheerleader, I had seen the entirety of the anime Revolutionary Girl Utena directed by Kunihiko Ikuhara.
 Ikuhara has said that David Lynch is one of his inspirations and that he would very much like to work with him one day.
 Ikuhara is not well known for doing heaps in the anime industry.
 He is infamously difficult to work with, but his work is very unapologetically queer for what he has done.
-He has not disclosed anything about himself, but based on what I know about him, I would be shocked if I learned that he was somehow not part of the queer community in Japan.
+He has not disclosed anything about himself, but based on what I know about him, I would not be shocked to learn what I’m pretty sure of.

-Whereas it’s well known that the director and producer of But I’m Cheerleader Jamie Babbit and Andrea Sperling were married to each other.
+Whereas it’s well known that the director and producer of But I’m Cheerleader Jamie Babbit and Andrea Sperling were married to each other at the time.

 Both Revolutionary Girl Utena and But I’m Cheerleader pretty much came out around the same time as each other and are, of course, very distinct from one another, especially since they are from different countries.
 I would recommend BIAC as an American version of RGU.
 So really, this similar vibe I get from them is likely coincidental.
 Still, it is rather interesting that we got two queer properties by creators possibly in the LGBT communities around the same time on a similar wavelength.
 And in entirely different parts of the globe no less.
 It’s amazing!
 I love it!

 Neither of them is comedies, though.
 They are both satires.
 And I mean this, in the same way, Get Out and Stepford Wives are satires.
 BIAC and RGU have their humorous moments, but that is usually incidental.